-Every 3 months Lubricate fan shaft bearings.
+Every 3 months If equipped, lubricate fan shaft bearings.
+Each cell is equipped with extended lube lines protruding through the casing adjacent to the access door.
 While rotating equipment by hand, grease the bearings until a bead forms around the seals-a maximum charge of 0.75 ounces is recommended.

 Chevron SRI-2 grease (or equivalent lithium-based grease) is recommended.

-Semi-Annually Check the belt tension and condition.
+Semi-Annually If equipped, check the belt tension and condition.
 Adjust tension as necessary.